 Figure 3 shows the java code of an X-SaGE agent that defines services and various exception handlers.

-X-SaGE takes advantage of the java annotations to make exception handling for agents as seamless as possible.
+X-SaGE takes advantage of the java annotations to make EH for agents as seamless as possible.
 It shows examples of service definitions (annotated by @service): lines 6-7 define the pollProviders service and lines 17-30 the contactParties service.
 It also illustrates (lines 20-28) how a message can be sent by (a service of) a client agent to request a server agent to provide him with some (sub-) service.
 Signaling exceptions is done by the means of a classical signal primitive (cf. Fig. 3, line 11).
 Signaling is possible anywhere in the code.
 This includes the possibility of signaling an exception from within handlers.
 Steps of the request / response interaction pattern highlight the role of three key entities: the request, the service and the active agent.
 They are the three program code units to which exception handlers can be attached:

-- Exception handlers can be attached to requests.
+• Exception handlers can be attached to requests.
 Such handlers can, for example, specify two distinct reactions to the occurrence of two identical exceptions raised by two invocations of the same service.
-Lines 23-27 of Fig. 3 show how a handler can be attached to a specific request. - Exception handlers can be attached to services.
+Lines 23-27 of Fig. 3 shows how a handler can be attached to a specific request.

+- Exception handlers can be attached to services.
 Such handlers treat exceptions that are raised, directly or indirectly, by some service's execution.
 If the service is complex, the handler has to be able to deal with concurrent exceptions, to compose with partial results or to ignore partial failures.
 Lines 10-14 of Fig. 3 shows the code of two handlers attached to a same service (@serviceHandler annotation).
 Note that the service-name attribute of the annotation allows to identify the service the handler protects. - Finally, exception handlers can be attached to agents.
 Such handlers act as if they were repeatedly attached to all of the agent's services.
 They can be used, for example, to uniformly maintain in the consistency of the agent's private data.
 Lines 3-4 of Fig. 3 shows how such handlers can be associated to agents using the@agentHandler annotation.

-These capabilities are powerful enough to encompass most cases the agent programmer will be confronted to and simple enough to be easy to learn and use.
+Our experience with SaGE showed us that these capabilities are powerful enough to encompass most cases the agent programmer will be confronted to and simple enough to be easy to learn and use.

-3.3 Defining Exception Handlers and Resolution Functions
+3.3 Defining EH and Resolution Functions

-Exception handlers are classically defined by the set of exception types they can catch and by their code body (as
+Exception handlers are classically defined by the set of exception types they can catch and by their code body (as illustrated by Fig. 3, lines 23-27, for example).
+There are three main actions a handler can classically have: